About Ken Franke-President

 For the past five years he has been working with NOAA on developing a new stock assessment process for ground fish in California.
 Their joint efforts have allowed them to cover thousands of miles off California mapping the seafloor, creating acoustic maps of fish schools, and exploring the ocean with a ROV submarine and some of the most advanced sonar equipment.

 Recently Ken received an award from the United States Assistant Undersecretary of Commerce for his work coordinating the NOAA science community and the captains in the SAC fleet to forward all of their habitat data collected during their many years of fishing.
 This was used by the NOAA scientists to rapidly identify the rocky areas offshore which helped bring an important NOAA project to its final stages of completion.

 Ken is an adviser to the Undersecretary of Commerce while participating in the Marine Fisheries Advisory Committee.
 He has also been appointed as the Chairman of the Recreational Fishing Subcommittee within MAFAC.
 He is also on the Board of Directors for the San Diego Port Tenants Association which works closely with the Port to promote tourism in San Diego.
-Ken also hold position on the Environmental Advisory Commitee for the Port of SD, Wildlife Advisory Group for South San Diego, Board of Directors of the Maritime Alliance.
+Ken also hold position on the Environmental Advisory Commitee for the Port of SD, Wildlife Advisory Group for South San Diego, and the National Saltwater Angler Registry Executive Steering committee.